rhedouin/Anima-Scripts-Public/README.md

 # Anima-Scripts-Public
 Open source scripts for medical image processing from the VISAGES team

 This repository includes python and Unix shell scripts (for execution on an [OAR](https://oar.imag.fr) cluster).
-Their goal is to combine several tools from [Anima public](https://github.com/Inria-Visages/Anima-Public/) to accomplish more complex tasks (atlasing, image stitching, full lesion segmentation pipeline,...).
+Their goal is to combine several tools from [Anima public](https://github.com/Inria-Visages/Anima-Public/) to accomplish more complex tasks (atlasing, diffusion imaging, brain extraction...).

 ## Installation